 For example, Olympus–the famed camera company–sells its products directly to consumers online, but has no brick-and-mortar shops.
 However, its products are sold in thousands of its retail partners locations.
 In order to bridge this gap and let Olympus loyalty members enjoy the benefits of the program wherever they shop, Annex Cloud created a rewards tracker app for Olympus’s retailers.
 Store associates can use it to scan a special loyalty code that every Olympus Rewards member has, so they can use their points in-store.

 Another, even newer way of connecting with in-store and online shoppers at your retail partners is with the Receipt Data Aggregator.
 It enables members in a manufacturer’s omni-channel loyalty program to submit their receipts from retailers back to the manufacturers in order to earn points.
 They can do this by uploading images online or by forwarding e-receipts via email or text message.
 Annex Cloud’s auto-processing API then reads the receipts, stores all the information, and awards points to shoppers.
-The Receipt Data Aggregator is convenient for customers and lets manufacturers gather vital data from another significant touchpoint.
+The Native Receipt Scanning is convenient for customers and lets manufacturers gather vital data from another significant touchpoint.
 They have groundbreaking access to third-party purchase data.

 Olympus’s and other electronics loyalty programs give shoppers points for connecting their social media profiles to their loyalty accounts, too.
 This gives the manufacturers more ways to reach out to loyalty members as well as access to more data, which is extremely helpful in personalizing their marketing.